auth0/docs/articles/scopes/current/api-scopes.md

 ### Example: An API called by a back-end service

 Let's say you work for a hospital and have an API that produces large amounts of imaging data whenever a patient gets an MRI.
-You store the imaging data locally for six months, but the hospital needs the images to be stored long-term for regulatory compliance purposes.
+You store the imaging data locally for six months, but the hospital needs the images to be stored long-term for the purpose of regulatory compliance.
 Because of this, the hospital has a service that copies imaging data to an offsite cold storage solution on a nightly basis and deletes all local medical data after six months of storage.

 To do this, you create two scopes for your API: one that authorizes read access to your imaging data (`read:images`) and one that authorizes delete access to your imaging data (`delete:images`).
 Your API and automated service are registered with Auth0, and you have authorized the automated service to request tokens for your API.